Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 Program participants pay as they attend class.
-All Riverside County Drinking Driver and PC-1000 Program fee structures are regulated by Riverside County.
+All Riverside County Impaired Driver and PC-1000 Program fee structures are regulated by Riverside County.
 Please see Program Descriptions for exact costs.
 We offer extended payment plans and will work with you to navigate the high financial cost associated with a DUI conviction.

 Payments can be made in person at either office, online, or over the phone during business hours.

 One way to spread out the financial burden that comes with a DUI arrest is to enroll in the program and start attending classes before you are convicted in court and are required to start paying other fines and fees.
 Click here for more information on enrolling before conviction.
 Please be aware that there are certain considerations to be made when enrolling pre-conviction, the DMV may re-suspend your license once you are convicted in court which can result in paying the re-issue fee twice.

 How often do I attend and how long is each class?